eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 ## Full Example

-This is the configuration for a OneWire network consisting of an owserver and a temperature sensor.
+This is the configuration for a OneWire network consisting of an owserver as bridge (`onewire:owserver:mybridge`) and a temperature sensor as thing (`onewire:temperature:mybridge:mysensor`).

 ### demo.things: